CyberGen49/CyberFilesRewrite/README.md

 * `expire`: The time, in hours, after which a video's saved progress can't be resumed anymore.
 * `prompt`: If `true`, the user will be given the option to resume or not.
 If `false`, the video will be resumed automatically, and the user will see a toast notification about it.

+#### `textPreviewMaxSize`
+Type: `string`
+The largest a text file can be to still have a file preview.

 #### `logTimezone`
 Type: `string`
-A valid [PHP timezone](https://www.php.net/manual/en/timezones.php) to use for timestamps in log files
+A valid [PHP timezone](https://www.php.net/manual/en/timezones.php) to use for timestamps in log files.

 #### `logUserIpHeader`
 Type: `string`